Stationary Engineer Salary

 Pay Difference by Location

-With a pay rate for Stationary Engineers that is 39 percent greater than the national average, New York offers a comfortable salary for those in this profession.
-Stationary Engineers can also look forward to large paychecks in cities like San Francisco (+35 percent), Chicago (+28 percent), Denver (+7 percent), and Los Angeles (+6 percent).
-Location is a huge contributor to overall pay, with Stationary Engineers in Houston earning a whopping 34 percent below the national average.
-Employers also pay below the national average in Tulsa (30 percent lower) and Buffalo (17 percent lower).
+With a pay rate for Stationary Engineers that is 55 percent greater than the national average, New York offers a comfortable salary for those in this profession.
+Stationary Engineers can also look forward to large paychecks in cities like San Francisco (+32 percent), Chicago (+28 percent), Denver (+5 percent), and Cleveland (+5 percent).
+Stationary Engineers in Tulsa earn salaries far below the national average by 30 percent, proving that geography overwhelmingly affects the pay scale for those in this field.
+Below-median salaries also turn up in Houston and Buffalo (26 percent lower and 18 percent lower, respectively).